List of He-Man and the Masters of the Universe characters: Karg

 Karg (portrayed by Robert Towers) is a half-human, half-bat minion of Skeletor with a hook for a left hand.
 Karg commands Skeletor's Robot Centurions.
-He appeared in the 1987 live-action movie in a role that was originally intended for Trap Jaw.
+He appeared in the 1987 live-action film in a role that was originally intended for Trap Jaw.

 Karg gained an action figure in 2018 as part of the Masters of the Universe Classics toyline.
 His bio states that Karg is Skeletor's interrogator at Snake Mountain and is served by the Mintoran cyborg Minox.
 In addition, Karg also works as a bounty hunter and has developed a liking for Lieutenant Andra of the Eternian Royal Guard.
+While the normal Karg figure states that his species is unknown, the Commander Karg figure states that he is the descendant of an inbred Spelean.

+Karg made a reappearance in the 2026 reboot after 39 years portrayed by Hung Dante Dong.

-Movie exclusive villains
+Film-exclusive villains

 Created for the 1987 live-action film, none of these characters had toys made of them.